K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 Grouping a stream on the record key is required before an aggregation operator can be applied to the data

-(cf. KGroupedStream
+(cf. KGroupedStream).

-selects a new key (which should be of the same type) while preserving the original values.
+The KeyValueMapper selects a new key (which should be of the same type) while preserving the original values.

-the record will not be included in the resulting KGroupedStream
+If the new record key is null the record will not be included in the resulting KGroupedStream

 Because a new key is selected, an internal repartitioning topic will be created in Kafka.